Těšany: Sights

 The most important monument is the Těšany Castle.
 It was built as a residence of the Dominicans in the second half of the 17th century.
 Today it is privately owned and inaccessible.

 The second main landmark of Těšany is the Church of Saint Barnabas.
 It was built in the late Historicist style in 1896–1897 and constecrated in 1906 or 1907.
 However, it is not protected as a cultural monument.

-The Baroque forge is a valuable architectural and technical monument.
+The local Baroque forge is a valuable architectural and technical monument.
 It was built around 1700.
 Today the building houses two expositions, managed by the Technical Museum in Brno: the blacksmith's workroom and the wheelwright's shop.

-Other monuments in the municipality include Baroque statues of St. Dominic from 1717 and St. Gotthard from 1773, a stone Napoleonic cross from 1815, and the Monument to the Victims of World War I with a statue of Tomáš Masaryk from 1938.
+Other cultural monuments in the municipality include Baroque statues of St. Dominic from 1717 and St. Gotthard from 1773, a stone Napoleonic cross from 1815, and the Monument to the Victims of World War I with a statue of Tomáš Garrigue Masaryk from 1938.